 - For Analysis Variable, choose PM 2.5_NONE_ZEROS.
 This field contains the levels of fine particulate matter, with missing values filled with zeros.

 - For Conceptualization of Spatial Relationships, choose K nearest neighbors.

-Many Spatial Statistics and Space Time Pattern Mining tools give several choices for the conceptualization of spatial relationships in your analysis—it is important to consider what phenomenon you are trying to measure when making your choice.
+Many tools from the Spatial Statistics and Space Time Pattern Mining toolboxes give several choices for the conceptualization of spatial relationships in your analysis—it is important to consider what phenomenon you are trying to measure when making your choice.

 - For Define Global Window, choose Individual time step.